bjackman/git-brisect/README.md

 I expect it to work on any Unix, and Windows _might_ work (let me know if you try it!).

+This finds you a commit that is "bad", and whose parent commits are all "good".
+You don't need to have a linear history, this handles merge commits just fine.
+(`git bisect` does this too).
+You also don't have to specify a singular "good" commit, you can specify `bad ^good1 ^good2` (you can only have one "bad" commit though).

 ## Writing the test command

 The test command should exit with code 0 if the commit is "good", and a non-zero